-One of the quitclaim deeds includes a 3% net smelter royalty and requires annual advance royalty payments of US\$25,000 (2016 - paid).
+One of the quitclaim deeds is subject to a 3% net smelter royalty and requires an annual royalty payment of US\$25,000 per year, payable on July 1each year.
 The Company has the option to buy-down the net smelter royalty from 3% to 1%, in 1% increments, by making a one-time payment of US\$100,000 per 1% increment reduction.
 If the Company elects to buy-down the net smelter royalty, the annual advance royalty payment will also be reduced proportionately.
 The other quitclaim deed includes a 1% net smelter royalty.